Data Marts

 - Pharmacy-sourced medications: surescripts

-- ADT notifications: bamboohealth, collective-medical, manifest-medex, eden, florida-hie
+- ADT notifications: bamboohealth, collective-medical, manifest-medex, eden, florida-hie, etc.

 - Lab notifications: quest